© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 A consumer is a person who is buying goods for their own personal use outside of their trade, business or profession.
 Items listed on internet auction sites are normally available to consumers.

 You may have to prove that the buyer is not a consumer if you want to exclude the buyer's consumer rights.
-If you sell to businesses and consumers, you could display one set of terms and conditions for each type of buyer.
-Your local trading standards service will be able to provide further advice on this.
+If you sell to both businesses and consumers, you could display one set of terms and conditions for each type of buyer.

 Buyers outside the UK

 If your goods are available to buyers outside the UK, do not assume that disputes will be dealt with under UK law or in the UK courts.
 Consumer buyers in the EU generally have the protection of the laws and courts of their own country.
-All EU consumers have the same information, cancellation and basic consumer rights as UK consumers.
+The information and cancellation rules are consistent throughout the EU but other consumer rights may vary between countries.

 Certain information must be provided to potential buyers before a contract is made.
 You can comply by including this information in, or clearly linked from, your item listings.
-In all cases, including sales by auction, you must declare the following:
+In all cases, including sales by auction, you must declare the following information about your business:

 - the identity of your business - a trading name (such as 'Marks and Spencer') is not enough.
 The listing should include the full corporate name of a company (for example, 'Marks and Spencer plc'), the names of all partners in a partnership (such as Mr K Marks and Mr R Spencer), or the name of a sole trader (Mr K Marks)

-- the geographic address where your business is established.
-A PO Box address is not enough
+- the geographic address where your business is established and, if different, the address to where complaints can be sent.
+A PO box address is not enough

 - your VAT number, if you have one